mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 Select each order option in turn.
 For each one, look at which position is applied by default, then scroll the page and check out which of the position try options is applied as the anchor nears the edge of the viewport:

-- When `normal` is selected, the options are tried as you'd expect.
+- When `normal` is selected, the options are tried as you'd expect when the infobox starts to overflow the top of the viewport, in the order the options appear in `position-try-options`.
-- When `most-width` is selected, the `inset-area(top)` option is immediately applied, overriding the default position, as it is the first option that provides more infobox width than the default.
-When the anchor is scrolled near the top of the viewport, the next option tried is `inset-area(bottom)` — this is tried before `inset-area(right)`, for example, as it results in more infobox width.
+- When `most-width` is selected, the `--rectangle-right` option is tried first, as soon as the infobox starts to overflow the top of the viewport.
+This is because `--rectangle-right` sets the infobox to have a larger width than any of the other options.
-- When `most-height` is selected, the `inset-area(right)` option is immediately applied, overriding the default position, as it is the first option that provides more infobox height than the default.
-When the anchor is scrolled near the top of the viewport, the next option tried is `inset-area(bottom right)` — this is the next option to provide as much infobox height.
+- When `most-height` is selected, the `--square-left` option is tried first, as soon as the infobox starts to overflow the top of the viewport.
+This is because `--square-left` sets the infobox to have a larger height than any of the other options.

 {{ EmbedLiveSample("The effect of `position-try-order`", "100%", "250") }}